-The Lower Mississippi overflows with charm, history and hospitality.
-Wander historic estates, and visit notable Civil War sites.
+The Lower Mississippi overflows with charm, history, and hospitality.
+Experience it all on the Mississippi River Cruise aboard the Viking Mississippi — an 8-day voyage showcasing the region’s timeless beauty.
+Wander historic estates and visit notable Civil War sites.
 Explore the bustling French-influenced port cities of New Orleans and Baton Rouge.
-Sway to the tempos of Dixieland jazz, gospel and blues.
+Sway to the tempos of Dixieland jazz, gospel, and blues.
 Savor gourmet Cajun and Creole cuisine, as well as traditional Southern fare.
-Join this 8-day voyage and see why local Cajuns say, “Laissez les bons temps rouler” (Let the good times roll).
+Join this voyage and see why local Cajuns say, “Laissez les bons temps rouler” (Let the good times roll).

 Highlights